 Firm Information: Clark Capital Management Group, Inc. (Clark Capital) is an investment advisor registered with the United States Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 Clark Capital is a closely held, mostly employee-owned C Corporation with all significant owners currently employed by the firm in key management capacities.
-The firm specializes in managing equity, ETF, and fixed income portfolios for individuals and institutions.
+The firm specializes in managing equity and fixed income portfolios for individuals and institutions.
 More information about Clark Capital's advisory services and fees can be found in its Form ADV which is available upon request.

-Calculation Methodology: Composite returns assume reinvestment of income and other earnings, are net of withholding taxes, if any, and are reported in U.S. dollars.
+Calculation Methodology: Composite returns assume reinvestment of income and other earnings, are gross of withholding taxes, if any, and are reported in U.S. dollars.
 Net returns presented reflect the deduction of a model investment advisory fee of 3% which is the highest wrap fee charged by any sponsor.
 Trade date accounting is used.
 Leverage is not used in the composite.
 The composites are comprised of all fully discretionary accounts managed in the strategy for one full month, including those accounts no longer with the firm.
 Closed accounts are included through the completion of the last full month of eligibility.
-Effective 1/1/2023, within all composites, portfolios are removed from the composite if the net contribution or withdrawal for the month exceeds 20% of the beginning market value of the portfolio for that month.
-The date of the cash flow is determined by when cash enters or exits the portfolio.
 A copy of the complete list and description of Clark Capital's composites, list of broad distribution pooled funds, verification and performance examination reports, and policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.